1997 Pepsi 400

 The 1997 Pepsi 400 was the 16th stock car race of the 1997 NASCAR Winston Cup Series and the 29th iteration of the event.
 The race was held on Saturday, July 5, 1997, in Daytona Beach, Florida at Daytona International Speedway, a 2.5 miles (4.0 km) permanent triangular-shaped superspeedway.
 The race took the scheduled 160 laps to complete.
 In a one-lap restart to the finish, Cale Yarborough Motorsports driver John Andretti would manage to defend the field in a close finish to take his first career NASCAR Winston Cup Series victory, his only victory of the season and the only win in team history for Cale Yarborough Motorsports.
 To fill out the top three, Hendrick Motorsports driver Terry Labonte and Morgan–McClure Motorsports driver Sterling Marlin would finish second and third, respectively.

 Background

 The layout of Daytona International Speedway, the venue where the race was held.

-Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Indianapolis Motor Speedway and Talladega Superspeedway.
+Daytona International Speedway is one of four superspeedways to hold NASCAR races, the other three being Indianapolis Motor Speedway, Talladega Superspeedway and Atlanta Motor Speedway.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 miles (4.0 km) long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.